hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/444_notes_taken_down_in_madras.md

 Follow truth wherever it may lead you; carry ideas to their utmost logical conclusions.
 Do not be cowardly and hypocritical.
-You must have a great devotion to your ideal, devotion not of the moment, but calm, persevering, and steady devotion, like that of a Châtaka (a kind of bird) which looks into the sky in the midst of thunder and lightning and would drink no water but from the clouds.
+You must have a great devotion to your ideal, devotion not of the moment, but calm, persevering, and steady devotion, like that of a Chātaka (a kind of bird) which looks into the sky in the midst of thunder and lightning and would drink no water but from the clouds.
 Perish in the struggle to be holy; a thousand times welcome death.
 Be not disheartened.
 When good